- Movie Reviews

-Short takes: Not recommended under 13 due to frequent animated violence.
+Not recommended under 13; parental guidance to 14 (frequent animated violence).
 Parents should be aware that there are two versions of this film available.
 One has been classified as M and one has been edited and classified as PG.
 When the film is released on DVD, it could be the M rated version.

 This topic contains: